library(palmerpenguins)

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Each row of the printed table corresponds to a model (so if we passed three models to anova(), we’d get three rows).
-Each row includes the residual degrees of freedom (\(n - p\) for that model), the residual sum of squares, and (for models past the first) the difference in degrees of freedom from the previous (\(q\) as well as the \(F\) statistic and its \(p\) value.
+, we’d get three rows).
+Each row includes the residual degrees of freedom (\(n - p\) for that model), the residual sum of squares, and (for models past the first) the difference in degrees of freedom from the previous (\(q\)) as well as the \(F\) statistic and its \(p\) value.
 A sum of squares value is provided because it was commonly used in old-school ANOVA analyses, but we will not bother with it here.

-In our case, we have \(F(3, 92) = 57.1\), \(p = 6.17\times 10^{-21}\).
+In our case, we have \(F(3, 92) = 84.7\), \(p = 2.3\times 10^{-26}\).
 A significant result should not surprise us: the population was defined so that the relationship was flipped for ducks and for geese, as we could see in Figure 10.8, and so the null hypothesis is definitely false.

 11.3.2 As a likelihood ratio test

 The \(F\) test can also be considered a special case of the likelihood ratio test (LRT).
-If we specify the model to have normally distributed errors with constant variance, then the likelihood function is \[ L(\beta) = \prod_{i=1}^N \frac{1}{\sqrt{2 \pi \sigma^2}} \exp\left(-\frac{(Y_i - \beta\T X_i)^2}{2 \sigma^2}\right). \]
+If we specify the model to have normally distributed errors with constant variance, then the likelihood function is \[ L(\beta) = \prod_{i=1}^n \frac{1}{\sqrt{2 \pi \sigma^2}} \exp\left(-\frac{(Y_i - \beta\T X_i)^2}{2 \sigma^2}\right). \]

 We can use this likelihood function to conduct a likelihood ratio test.

 Theorem 11.2 (Wilks’s theorem for likelihood ratios) Let \(\Theta\) denote the full parameter space and \(\Theta_0\) denote the reduced parameter space under the null hypothesis, so that \(\Theta_0 \subset \Theta\).
-The likelihood ratio test statistic is \[ \lambda = \frac{\sup_{\beta \in \Theta_0} L(\beta)}{\sup_{\beta \in \Theta} L(\beta)} \] Under the null hypothesis, \[ -2 \log \lambda \convd \chi_{q}^2 \] as \(N \to \infty\).
+The likelihood ratio test statistic is \[ \lambda = \frac{\sup_{\beta \in \Theta_0} L(\beta)}{\sup_{\beta \in \Theta} L(\beta)} \] Under the null hypothesis, \[ -2 \log \lambda \convd \chi_{q}^2 \] as \(n \to \infty\).
 Here \(\convd\) represents convergence in distribution and \(q\) is the difference in dimension between \(\Theta\) and \(\Theta_0\) (Casella and Berger 2002, theorem 10.3.3; or Schervish 1995, theorem 7.125).

 In the case of testing \(A \beta = c\) in a linear model, we have \[\begin{align*} \Theta &= \R^p\\ \Theta_0 &= \{\beta \in \R^p \mid A \beta = c\}. \end{align*}\] The likelihood ratio test statistic is then \[ \lambda = \frac{\sup_{\beta \in \Theta_0} L(\beta)}{\sup_{\beta \in \Theta} L(\beta)} = \frac{L(\hat \beta_H)}{L(\hat \beta)}, \] and \(q\) is the dimension of \(c\), or alternately the difference in number of parameters between the two models.
 The intuition is that under the null hypothesis that \(\beta \in \Theta_0\), maximizing the likelihood over the larger space \(\Theta\) may improve the likelihood some, but it should not improve a lot, just as we argued that \(\RSS(\hat \beta_H) \geq \RSS(\hat \beta)\) in the \(F\) test.